nk442526/Twitter-Clone/README.md

 # Twitter-Clone
-I developed a platform where anyone can post their tweet which can be shown to followed by users.
+I have developed a platform where anyone can post their tweet which can be shown to followed by users.
 Which includes features like Login, Signup, Create Tweet, Follow User etc.